 - It can optimize supply chain management.

-Therefore, leveraging digital twins allows manufacturers to optimize their operations, contribute to sustainability, improve decision-making, and optimize manufacturing costs, which means that this technology trend is here to stay for 2025 and beyond.
+Therefore, leveraging digital twins allows manufacturers to optimize their operations, contribute to sustainability, improve decision-making, and optimize manufacturing costs, which means that this technology trend is here to stay for 2026 and beyond.
 [5]

 Generative AI

 What are the areas of gen AI applications in manufacturing?
 First, it has the potential to improve product design.
 For example, manufacturers can use the technology to produce lighter and stronger components or optimize the use of available materials.
 Also, gen AI can be used to improve customer experience with chatbots and support systems.
-[3]
+[3] Let’s look at the most recent advancements in the application of generative AI for the upcoming years.

 Read more: AI in Project Management: Is the Future Already Here?